camunda/camunda-docs/docs/guides/getting-started-orchestrate-microservices.md

 ## Prerequisites

-You must have access a Camunda 8 SaaS account.
+You must have access to a Camunda 8 SaaS account.

 <details>
    <summary>Have you signed up for Camunda yet?</summary>